 There are also ways to keep mice away naturally.
 Try these natural home remedies.

-- Peppermint: Peppermint has an overwhelming smell, and mice tend to stay away.
+- Peppermint: Peppermint has an overwhelming smell, and mice tend to stay away from it.
 You can add a few drops of peppermint oil to a cotton ball and leave it anywhere you see mouse droppings.
 Peppermint toothpaste or mouthwash will also work.

 - Crushed peppers: Mice avoid anything that contains capsaicin, including cayenne pepper, jalapeños, and other chili peppers.
 Sprinkle some crushed peppers near possible entry points to your home to keep mice away.